Douglas MacArthur's escape from the Philippines: Preparations

-PT boat voyage
+By PT boat

 Only PT-41, which carried MacArthur and his family, departed from Corregidor's North Dock.
-The passengers of the remaining boats were taken to Bataan in launches and boarded their PT boats there.
+The passengers of the remaining boats were taken to Bataan in launches and boarded there.
 While his family boarded, MacArthur spoke to Major General George F. Moore, the commander of the Harbor Defenses of Manila and Subic Bays.
 "George", he told him, "keep the flag flying.
 I'm coming back."

-PT-41 departed at 19:45 on 11 March and joined the other three 15 minutes later.
+PT-41 departed at 19:45 on 11 March and 15 minutes later joined the other three.
 A navy minelayer led the PT boats through the protective minefield in single file.
 The boats then assumed a diamond formation, with PT-41 in the lead and PT-34 bringing up the rear.
 If attacked by the Japanese, PT-41 was to flee while the other three boats engaged the enemy.
 The seas were moderate, but most of the passengers quickly became seasick.
 MacArthur later recalled:

 During the night, the four boats became separated.
 Bulkeley spent time looking for the other three boats, but was unable to find them in the darkness.
 At dawn he gave up, and headed for one of the alternative hiding places.
 Kelly's PT-34 was the first to reach the rendezvous point, a cove on Tagauayan Island, two hours late at 09:30.
 There was no sign of the other boats, and Rockwell, in the same boat with Kelly, was far from convinced that Kelly had found the correct island.
 Some repairs were made, and the boat was refueled by hand pumps from the drums.
 Two men were posted atop the island's tallest hill to watch out for the Japanese and the other boats.

 PT-32, which had only two good engines, had straggled behind the others.
 Around dawn, Schumacher spotted what appeared to be a Japanese destroyer heading towards him.
 He jettisoned his fuel drums so he could increase speed and run from it.
 He ordered his crew to man the .50-caliber machine guns and get ready to launch torpedoes.
 Akin prepared to toss a barracks bag filled with code books overboard.
 However, as the light improved, and the vessel drew closer, another look through the binoculars revealed that it was not a Japanese destroyer at all, but PT-41, carrying an angry Bulkeley.
 Schumacher was ordered to recover the drums he had jettisoned, but this proved to be a time-consuming task, and a dangerous one in broad daylight, and it had to be abandoned after only a few drums were recovered.
 Bulkeley had his gunners sink the rest.
 The two boats then hid for the day in a nearby cove.